Calogero Vizzini: World War I and after

 By 1914, at the outbreak of World War I, Vizzini was the undisputed head of the Mafia in Villalba.
 The war provided the mafiosi with new opportunities for self-enrichment when the Italian Army requisitioned horses and mules in Sicily for the cavalry and artillery.
 Vizzini came to an agreement with the Army Commission to delegate the responsibilities to him.
 He collected a poll tax on the animals whose owners wanted to avoid requisition.
 He was also the broker for animals that were rustled for the occasion, buying at a low price from the rustlers and selling at market prices to the Army.

 However, too many horses and mules died of diseases or old age before they even reached the battlefield and the army ordered an inquiry.
-In 1917, Vizzini was sentenced to 20 years in first instance for fraud, corruption and murder, but he was absolved thanks to powerful friends who exonerated him.
+In 1917, Vizzini was sentenced to 20 years in the first instance for fraud, corruption and murder, but he was absolved thanks to powerful friends who exonerated him.
 He made his fortune on the black market during World War I, and expanded his activities to the sulphur mines.
 As a representative of a consortium of sulphur mine operators, Vizzini participated in high-level meetings in Rome and London concerning government subsidies and tariffs, next to such men as Guido Donegani of Montecatini chemical industries and Guido Jung, Finance minister during Benito Mussolini's fascist regime.

 Don Calò further established his fortune in 1922 when he led disgruntled peasants who grabbed land from the aristocratic absentee landlords.
 Vizzini bought three estates in the Villalba region; he divided them up and handed them over – allegedly without making a penny, according to some – to a cooperative he had founded.
 According to a local villager, although every peasant got a plot, Don Calò kept more than 12,000 acres (49 km2) for himself.